Transport mobility package – current legal status

 Replacement of tachographs with second-generation devices

-The change will be effective from August 21, 2023.
+The change is effective from August 21, 2023.

-• In September 2025, second-generation tachographs are to be present in every vehicle with a GVW of more than 3.5t;
+• In September 2025, second-generation tachographs are to be present in every vehicle with a GVW of more than 3.5t.

-• in July 2026, the obligation to equip a vehicle with second-generation smart tachographs will also extend to vehicles with a GVW of 2.5-3.5t (provided they are used for international transport).
+• In July 2026, the obligation to equip a vehicle with second-generation smart tachographs will also extend to vehicles with a GVW of 2.5-3.5t (provided they are used for international transport).

 Changes in the salaries of international transport drivers